Richmond upon Thames

 Overview ⁞ Richmond upon Thames is a scenic southwest London borough and the only one to span both sides of the River Thames.
 It is famous for Richmond Park, Kew Gardens, and its historic riverside towns, attracting both residents and visitors seeking green surroundings.

-The administrative boundary of Richmond upon Thames can be viewed on OpenStreetMap: District Boundary of Richmond upon Thames.
+The administrative boundary of Richmond upon Thames can also be viewed on OpenStreetMap: District Boundary of Richmond upon Thames.

 Key Facts about Richmond upon Thames